+When you employ a home carer to look after either yourself or a loved one, a thorough background check should be a necessity, not a luxury.
+You may feel that you are an excellent judge of character.
 You may also feel that conducting background checks on a home care worker is being over-zealous.
-However, when bringing someone into the home of your loved one, it is worth doing proper research to ensure their safety.
-Ultimately, it’s critical to building trust between your home carer and the wider family and forms an essential aspect of arranging home care.
+However, when someone is going to be in your home 24/7, or left alone with someone vulnerable, it’s worth doing proper research to ensure any prospective caregiver is trustworthy and someone you can depend on to do the right thing.
+Ultimately, it’s critical to building trust between the wider family and your home carer, and forms an essential aspect of arranging home care.

 What is a background check?

 A background check can help you decide if a person is safe and capable of carrying out the job you’re hiring them to do.
 When looking for a self-employed carer, there are a number of checks it’s recommended to do.
 You may feel like some of them are more important than others, and some, like proof of the Right to Work in the UK, are a legal requirement.